 Simple Network Management Protocol (SNMP) - a management protocol used to maintain and query network components.
-SNMP uses agents on managed nodes to maintain a database known as a Management Information Base (MIB).
-The data stored within the MIB can be transmitted to the management software on request.
+SNMP uses agents on managed nodes to maintain a database known as a Management Information sleep - a panel arming mode that arms the perimeter and interior areas, but leaves devices near bedrooms and other night time areas disarmed.

-siren - see alarm bell.
+Base (MIB).
+The data stored within the MIB can be transmitted to the management software on request. siren - see alarm bell.